Sailendran/Assignment_1/readme.txt

 It's supposed to be me with a songkok covering my face when I fell asleep in between sessions.
 - Google fonts used for fonts and icons

+Source code and versions can also be found here: https://github.com/Sailendran/Assignment_1